Tag Archives: Abstract

 She Thinks

-Photography is abstraction.
 There are many ways to define abstract.
-Every object that we construct meaning around it itself made up of smaller elements, and to abstract is to break things with constructed meaning back down to their unnegotiated parts. … Continue reading
+Every object that we construct meaning around it itself made up of smaller elements, and to abstract is to break things with constructed meaning back down to their unnegotiated parts.
+Sometimes it’s borderline.

 Filed under Abstract, Art, Digital